 Effects of Environmental Degradation on Threatened Lemur Species

 Lemurs are some of the most endangered species in the world due to habitat fragmentation and deforestation.
 Examining stress and coping responses via cortisol may provide information as to how individuals strategically deal with change.
 In combination with phenological data from fragmented and continuous forests, behavioral data, and health assessments, we are measuring cortisol and thyroid hormone in Eulemur rubriventer and Propithecus edwardsi in Ranomafana National Park, and Propithecus diadema in Tsinjoarivo.
 This work is in collaboration with M. Irwin, J. Jernvall, and P. Wright, and has been supported by the National Geographic Society, National Science Foundation, American Association of University Women, PEO Foundation, Primate Conservation, Inc., Conservation International Primate Action Fund, American Society of Primatologists, and the University of Texas-Austin.
 You can read some of this work here.

-Mechanisms of infant care
+Mechanisms of Allomaternal Care

 The red-bellied lemur (Eulemur rubriventer) is a model species for investigating the evolution of allomaternal care (care of infants by individuals other than the mother) in primates.
 In LEEP we are investigating the mechanisms of allomaternal care by examining whether and how hormones are associated with variation in allomaternal care behavior.
 We are particularly interested in bonding hormones such as oxytocin and vasopressin, as well as steroid hormones that may impact, and be impacted by, allomaternal care.
 This work is in collaboration with A. Baden, and has been supported by the Leakey Foundation, American Association of Physical Anthropologists, and the Social and Behavioral Sciences Research Institute.
 You can read our work on allomaternal care and androgens here, and our work on paternal care and estradiol here and here.

 Developmental Changes in Male and Female Ring-Tailed Lemur Reproductive Hormones